zwets/guixsh/README.md

 ## unguixsh

-The _unguixsh_ script does the inverse of `guixsh`: it opens a shell in the host environment from a guixsh.
+The _unguixsh_ script does the inverse of `guixsh`.
+It opens a shell in the host environment from a guixsh.
 The spawned shell has its PATH and environment 'reset' to host settings.
-(Note: just a coarse hack.)